 You can combine certain treatments to maximise results.
 It’s common to do multiple treatments at the same time as you can make the most out of the time you have and minimise your recovery period.

 Chemical peels, on the other hand, are stand-alone procedures.
-You can perform multiple treatments over separate sessions if you wanted to get botox and a chemical peel.
+You can perform multiple treatments over separate sessions if you wanted to get botulinum toxin and a chemical peel.
 Your surgeon will advise you on the best way to do this.
 During your consultation, your surgeon will assess your skin and individual case.
 You may need a combination of treatments, either at the same time or in separate sessions.

 You may experience some swelling, temporary redness, or numbness after your treatment.
 Most patients go back to work after their filler appointment.
 Fillers can take up to 2 weeks to settle in your face.